ridiculous/ridiculous/README.md

 > The best code is no code at all

-I'm currently working for the University of Hawaii, building an [event-sourced system](https://martinfowler.com/articles/201701-event-driven.html).
+I'm currently working as a full-stack contractor.

 <!--
 **ridiculous/ridiculous** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.